Rake-Randle/IT-Work/README.md

 >
 > - Data Prep: Handling missing or zero values in columns, like "Glucose" and "Blood Pressure," by replacing them with column means.
 > - Data Split and Scaling: Dividing data into training and testing sets, then scaling attributes using StandardScaler.
-> - K-NN Explanation: Briefly explaining K-NN's concept of grouping similar items based on neighbors, using a defined 'K' value.
+> - K-NN Explanation: Briefly explains K-NN's concept of grouping similar items based on neighbours, using a defined 'K' value.
 > - Model Training and Prediction: Training K-NN on training data and predicting outcomes on test data.
 > - Confusion Matrix Analysis: Introducing the confusion matrix to assess model performance.
 Describing True Positives, False Positives, True Negatives, and False Negatives.
 > - Confusion Matrix Interpretation: Visualizing the matrix and computing F1-Score, a combined precision and recall metric, for overall model evaluation.